Minangkabau diaspora: Waves of migration

 The Minangkabau people have a long history of migrating overseas.
 They would leave their homes and travel in search of knowledge and to seek their fortunes.
 The first migration in the 7th century when the Minangkabau Merchants sold the gold in Jambi and involved in the formation of the Malayu Kingdom.
-In the 13th century, the Minangkabau people started colonies along the west coast of Sumatra island from Meulaboh to Bengkulu when they were spice traders under the Aceh Sultanate.
-In Aceh, they were known as Aneuk Jamee and as Pesisir in west coast of North Sumatra.
-In the 15th century, the overseas Minangkabaus settled in Negeri Sembilan under the protection of the Malacca Sultanate and later under the Sultanate of Johor.
-After Portuguese captured of Malacca in 1511, many Minangkabau family moved to South Sulawesi.
-Datuk Makotta and his wife Tuan Sitti were pioneer of Minangkabau family in South Sulawesi.
-They supported Sultanate of Gowa, as trader, ulama, and administrator.
+In the 13th century, the Minangkabau people started colonies along the west coast of Sumatra island from Meulaboh to Bengkulu when they were spice traders.
+In Aceh, they were known as Aneuk Jamee and Pesisir (Ughang Pasisia) in west coast of North Sumatra.

-In the early 18th century, the three brothers were Nakhoda Bayan, Nakhoda Intan, and Nakhoda Kecil opened up a settlement at Penang island.
-In the last 19th century most of the Minangkabau people went to the Kuala Lumpur and Deli in East Sumatra as merchants, peddler and artisans.
+Some scholars noted that the arrival of the Minangkabau to the Malay Peninsula occurred in the 12th century.
+This ethnic group moved in to peninsula at the height of the Sultanate of Malacca, and maintains the Adat Perpatih of matrilineal kinships system in Negeri Sembilan and north Malacca.
+In the early 18th century, many Minang merchants as cross-strait traders.
+These traders transport various commodities that came from the interior of Sumatra to be sold to foreign ships in the Straits Settlements.
+The three brothers were Nakhoda Bayan, Nakhoda Intan, and Nakhoda Kecil opened up a settlement at Penang island.
+Minangkabau migration to the Malay peninsula increased dramatically in the early 1850s, as a result of Padri War in West Sumatra.
+Most of them work as miners, merchants, and craftsmen.
 Utsman bin Abdullah and Haji Mohamed Taib were influential tycoons in Kuala Lumpur and surrounding area.
-Haji Taib, one of the wealthiest figure at that time, was an important person in the early development centre of city: Kampung Baru.
-Beside as merchants, the Minangkabaus also overwhelmingly on socio-religious figures, such as Utsman bin Abdullah was the first kadi of Kuala Lumpur as well as Muhammad Nur bin Ismail.
+Haji Taib, one of the wealthiest Minangkabau merchant at that time, was an important person in the early development city centre of Kuala Lumpur.